 Cruppers

-I prefer something that has the least amount of buckles and hardware you can find.
-The style that loops around the tail and clips back onto the starting point seems to fit that.
-If any piece of tack is going to rub for me, it's a crupper.
-Fleece noseband covers are a good thing to have on hand to cover up crupper hardware if it does start to rub.
+Moss Rock Endurance makes my favorite style.
+I prefer something that has the least amount of buckles and hardware possible to minimize rubbing, which is the style that loops around the tail and clips back onto the starting point.
 And...make sure your horse is crupper-trained. :)

 Reins